 Grant win: Innovate UK

-ActiveCell has won a £50,000 grant from HMG’s Innovate UK competition run by UK Research and Innovation thanks to submitting Project Tsai.
-Facing stiff competition from many other submissions, Project Tsai’s winning proposal was a feasibility study into addressing the current shortage of respirators for frontline healthcare workers while simultaneously addressing the issue of existing respirators not fitting.
+ActiveCell has won a £50,000 grant from HMG’s Innovate UK competition run by UK Research and Innovation thanks to submitting Project Florence Face Mask.
+Facing stiff competition from many other submissions, the winning proposal was a feasibility study into addressing the current shortage of respirators for frontline healthcare workers while simultaneously addressing the issue of existing respirators not fitting.

-Even before receiving the results of the feasibility proposal submission, Project Tsai has now concluded the prototyping stage of respirator design.
+Even before receiving the results of the feasibility proposal submission, we had concluded the prototyping stage of respirator design.
 This is due to the ability to quickly print and test different designs using the 3D printing farm.
 Development is now commencing on the mobile app which will provide the data from 3D face scans needed to customise the design of each mask to ensure a perfect, comfortable fit for every user.

 “I’m excited the UK government sees the same amazing potential in Additive Manufacturing as us.
 It is a massive privilege to win this level of funding and because of it we look forward to turning into reality what was initially just a study.
 We are now able to aim bigger and be more ambitious than ever before.
 Being able to provide a perfectly-fitted, custom respirator mask to every NHS frontline worker who needs one is now our end goal and we are on track to achieving it.” – Steve Hammond, Project Florence - Face Mask Manager and ActiveCell co-founder.